Home » 9 Steps for When the Ground Under Your House Is Wet Or Flooded

 Now that you have identified the source of the moisture and have it fixed, you need to remove any existing water and moisture.
 Here is how:

-If your crawlspace has standing water or the area is flooded, you can use the following tools to quickly get the water out:
+If your crawlspace has standing water or the area is flooded, use the following tools to quickly get the water out:

 Wet/dry vacuum – A wet/dry vacuum is a powerful tool that can quickly suck up water from your crawlspace.
 Make sure to use an outdoor outlet and follow all safety precautions.

-Submersible Pump – If the standing water is deeper than a few inches, using a submersible pump can help quickly remove large amounts of water.
+Submersible Pump – If the standing water is deeper than a few inches, a submersible pump can quickly remove it.

 Sump Pump – If you have a sump pump installed in your crawlspace, make sure it is functioning properly and clear any debris from the pit.
 (Be sure that you are directing the water far away from the house so that it doesn’t end up right back in the crawlspace.)